Category Archives: Fastlane to Paradise

 - Choreographer: Stelio Calagias

 - Costume Designer: Leona LeBel

 - Make-Up: Sherry Perry

 Watch this 4-1/2 minute video introduction to Fastlane to Paradise:

-The following Synopsis features several illustrations (including the above header) by our Set Designer Murray Kimber.
+The following Synopsis features several illustrations by our Set Designer Murray Kimber.
 Several images are from his work The Highwayman adorn this post.
+Murray also designed the header on this page.
 Visit www.murraykimber.com to see more!

 Various other soloists perform on the demos: Noémi Kiss, Emma Chart, Shadell Permanand, Eva McKimm, Doug Jamieson and Marshall Warkentin.

 Morris Phist, aka the Devil, slides down the side of a gigantic clock.
 He gives the pendulum a swing and explains that – for him – music does not require melody or lyrics; a tick and a tock are sufficient.
 In Time Passing, Phist tells us he adores the inexorable passage of time, because it provides him with countless opportunities to capture souls!